AddictedCS/soundfingerprinting/README.md

 Each and every configuration parameter can influence the recognition rate, required storage, computational cost, etc. Stick with the defaults, unless you would like to experiment.

 ### Third party libraries involved
-Links to the third party libraries used by SoundFingerprinting project.
+Links to the third party libraries used by _soundfingerprinting_ project.
 * [NAudio](http://naudio.codeplex.com/)
 * [FFTW](http://www.fftw.org/) - used as a default framework for FFT algorithm.
 * [Ninject](http://www.ninject.org/) - used to take advantage of dependency inversion principle.